seb-hall/EE40098-Labs/cwb/report/EE40098-CWB.typ

 3. *Mutation Proportion*
 4. *Mutation Limit*

 Each one of these was varied within a range, and the error after 10 generations was recorded as a measure of performance (10 being chosen for speed).
+An example plot of the search for population size is shown in @ex4-population-size.

+#figure(
+    image("resources/ex4-population-2.png", width: 110%),
+    caption: [Performance comparison of different population sizes over 10,000 samples.], )  <ex4-population-size>

 == Final Results